landryp/landryp/README.md

 ## Hello!

-**I'm a postdoctoral researcher at the Canadian Institute for Theoretical Astrophysics (University of Toronto).**  I develop and apply data-driven statistical methods to learn about the universe's black holes & neutron stars.
+**I'm an astrophysicist working as a data scientist in the tech sector.** I was formerly a postdoctoral researcher at the Canadian Institute for Theoretical Astrophysics (University of Toronto) and the University of Chicago.
+In my astrophysics research, I develop and apply data-driven statistical methods to learn about the universe's black holes & neutron stars.
 I use gravitational wave observations of these dead stars to answer fundamental questions about nuclear physics, strong gravity & cosmology.

 ### Projects